NOTICE OF PRIVACY PRACTICES

 Our Commitment to Your Privacy

-We will use protected health information to provide quality services, arrange payment for our services and for other business activities, such as professional and legal obligations.
+We will use protected health information to provide quality services.
 If we want to use or disclose your information for another purpose, such as the coordination of care with your doctor, we will discuss this with you and ask you to sign an Authorization to Release Information Form,which allows us to do this.

 In some legal situations we may be required to use or share your health information without prior authorization, such as:

-- When there is serious threat to the health and safety of you, another individual,or the public
+• When there is a serious threat to the health and safety of you, another individual,or the public.

 Your Rights Regarding Your Health Information